72Colton/GDPR-Breach/README.md

 Now you are ready to try the app/demo:

 Go to the Employee Service Center.
-The address for that https://<your-instance-name>.service-now.com/esc.
+The address for that is https://your-instance-name.service-now.com/esc.
 ![image](https://github.com/user-attachments/assets/f276c960-2086-4a62-91bb-fe3767eb919d)

 Impersonate Billie Cowley: